Chapter 10 The Ingenious A

 127. Stier's Riverdale

 But, is it possible that Thornton collaborated in some way with the design?
 After all, since December 1792, he had had ovals on his mind.
 A letter Lovering wrote to the board in October makes clear that in architectural matters, he did not distinguish Thornton from his colleagues, which is to say, he didn't think Thornton was an architect.
 Lovering still had two more payments to make on the lot he bought near Law's houses.
 He asked the board that future payments for his Executive office design be used to cover two more annual payments on that lot.
 He was clutching at straws.
 The board had never said it would pay him more than $300, and it told him so.
 They advised him to take cash and not the lot.
 Lovering shot back, “I devoted Chearfully my time and Attention to the Office and have saved you at least 10,000 [for two office buildings] in particularizing the Building design and tho it would be natural for you Gentlemen unacquainted with the trouble of architectural details to under estimate my Services....”
-Obviously, he had not talk to Thornton about architecture.
-He had been boasting of his requisite command of architectural details since 1793.(14)
+Obviously, he had not just laid out Law's lot with Thornton's design in hand.
+Lovering designed Law's house to suit Law's needs and tastes.

 The General's floor plan

-On the day the General came to choose his lot, Thornton handed a letter to his colleagues asking that the board finally award him the lot that, along with the $500, was the award for winning the Capitol design contest.
-In 1793, the board had awarded Thornton the money but not the lot.
-Rectifying that was not a simple matter.
+On September 21, the day the General chose two lots, Thornton handed a letter to his colleagues asking that the board finally award him the lot that, along with the $500, was the award for winning the Capitol design contest.
+Doing that was not a simple matter.
 The prospectus for the design contest required "impartial judges" to designate the lot.
-On October 1, 1798, Thomas Law and Notley Young, two advocates for the East side of the city, awarded Thornton a lot next to the two lots the General bought on September 21st.
-Clearly, one of Thornton's motives was to profit from one of the most significant real estate transactions in the city's short history.
-The General had purchased several lots over the years but not in tandem a building plan.
+On October 1, 1798, Thomas Law and Notley Young, two advocates for the East side of the city, awarded Thornton a lot next to the General's.
+One of Thornton's motives was likely to profit from one of the most significant real estate transactions in the city's short history.
+The board sold the public lot to the General for $535.70.
+With the General building on it, the lots nearby would be worth much more.

 If Thornton was fishing for vindication in his October 25 letter, he made it difficult for the General to oblige.
 In it, he gave him much more to digest.
 He offered to build a three story brick house “or Houses on a similar plan” next door and assume the full cost of the party wall.
 However, there was a hitch.
 Thornton added that he could not build until he recovered from “some late heavy losses; not in Speculations, but matters of Confidence, to the amount of between four and five thousand Dollars, I should have been enabled to carry up a house now - I hope, however, to assist in making a respectable row of houses."